Joseph Smith Arrested for Fraud

 Mr. McMaster[BIO]

-Stated that he went with Arad Stowel to be convinced of Joseph's skills, but was initially convinced that Joseph was a fraud.
-He said Joseph pretended he could discern objects at a distance by holding a white stone to the sun or candle and Joseph "rather declined looking into a hat at his dark coloured stone."[49]
+Mr. McMaster stated that he went with Arad Stowel to be convinced of Joseph's skills, but was initially convinced that Joseph was a fraud.
+He said Joseph pretended he could discern objects at a distance by holding a white stone to the sun or candle and Joseph "rather declined looking into a hat at his dark coloured stone."[52]

 Addison Austin[BIO]

-According to the Benton account, Joseph Smith confessed to Austin that he could not truly see any buried money, and knowingly engaged in such deception "to get a living."[50]
+According to the Benton account, Joseph Smith confessed to Addison Austin that he could not truly see any buried money, and knowingly engaged in such deception "to get a living."[53]

 Josiah Stowell

-Testified that Joseph "looked through stone and described [my] house and out houses, while at Palmyra at Sampson Stowell's correctly, that he had told about a painted tree with a man's hand painted upon it by means of said stone."[51]
+Josiah Stowell testified that Joseph "looked through stone and described [my] house and out houses, while at Palmyra at Sampson Stowell's correctly, that he had told about a painted tree with a man's hand painted upon it by means of said stone."[54]
 William Purple witnessed the testimony and recalled, “The testimony of Deacon Stowel could not be impeached.
-Prisoner was discharged.”[52]
+Prisoner was discharged.”[55]

 Expand Table

 No, probably not.
-The bills from Judge Neely and Constable De Zeng[BIO] do not indicate any fine, and were for court costs, which were directed to the County for payment of witnesses and other costs.[53]
+The bills from Judge Albert Neely[BIO] and Constable Philip M. De Zeng[BIO] do not indicate any fines, which were for court costs and were directed to the county for payment of witnesses and other costs.[56]

 Did Joseph Smith ever say anything about the 1826 hearing?